XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 TD at a glance

-💰 Dépôt minimum$0 for standard self-directed accounts
+💰 Minimum deposit$0 (no minimum for standard self-directed accounts)

-🛡️ RégulationIIROC, CIPF, CDIC, OSFI
+🛡️ RegulationIIROC, CIPF, CDIC, OSFI

-🌟 Avis Trustpilot1.3 / 5 (2,000+ reviews, July 2025)
+🌟 Trustpilot reviews1.3 / 5 (2,000+ reviews, as of July 2025)

-$0 for standard self-directed accounts
+$0 (no minimum for standard self-directed accounts)

 IIROC, CIPF, CDIC, OSFI

-10,000+ (stocks, ETFs, mutual funds, bonds, options, GICs, IPOs, TD funds)
+10,000+ (Canadian/US stocks, 1,000+ ETFs, mutual funds, options, GICs, bonds, IPOs; no CFDs/forex/crypto)

 WebBroker (web), Advanced Dashboard (desktop), TD app (mobile)